Skip to main content

 🌍

-Real-World Connection Students use measurement when checking if a book fits in a backpack, seeing who is taller, or figuring out whether a shelf has enough space for a toy.
+Real-World Connection Students use measurement when checking if a book fits in a backpack, seeing who is taller, figuring out whether a shelf has enough space for a toy, comparing ribbon lengths for art, or measuring classroom objects for a chart.

 Fun Fact!
-Rulers have to start at zero so everyone measures in the same fair way.
+Rulers have to start at zero so everyone measures in the same fair way, and many measuring tools are built with evenly spaced marks because equal units make answers trustworthy.